ThomasDetemmerman/CheatSheets/Certificates.md

 https://www.sslshopper.com/ssl-checker.html

 ### If the certificate is local
-open openssl (on windows, you might have to look for the openssl tool in the search bar instead of via the terminal) Convert to PEM: openssl pkcs12 -in file.pfx -out file.pem -nodes open using a text editor.
+- open openssl (on windows, you might have to look for the openssl tool in the search bar instead of via the terminal)
+- Convert to PEM: openssl pkcs12 -in file.pfx -out file.pem -nodes
+- open using a text editor.
 Here, you will should see intermediate certificates.
 Using the browser or your local certificate store wont work because it is "enriched" by those tools.

+### Adding an intermediate certificate to your certificate